On this page

-The Minister for Housing, Disability and Ageing will also recommend a recipient for the Minister’s Award for outstanding Leadership, from the pool of finalists.
+The Minister for Housing, Disability and Ageing also recommended a recipient for the Minister’s Award for outstanding Leadership, from the pool of finalists.

 This award recognises an outstanding individual as an emerging leader who has made a significant contribution to improving outcomes for people with a disability, by raising awareness and influencing others to shift community attitudes, creating cultural change or transforming services.
 Nominations of people with a disability in this category are strongly encouraged.
 Examples of work may include: